HOW DO I?

 Fact Sheet for Healthcare Providers CDC 2019-nCoV Real- Time RT_PCR Diagnostic Panel Updated 3/15/2020

-1. Post signage at facility points of entry requesting individuals who have respiratory symptoms and recently traveled to internationally to alert medical staff and to don a mask.
+1. Post signage at facility points of entry requesting individuals who have respiratory symptoms to alert medical staff and to don a mask.

-- Download signage in English, Spanish, and Chinese from the California Department of Public Health's website.
+- Download signage in multiple languages from the California Department of Public Health's website.

 - Educate front-line reception staff about screening and infection control procedures.

-2. Obtain a detailed travel history on all individuals presenting with respiratory symptoms.
+2. Obtain a detailed travel and social history on all individuals presenting with respiratory symptoms.